Benji Michel: Arouca

 On January 6, 2023, Michel officially joined Portuguese side Arouca, signing a contract until June 2025.
 On January 15, 2023, Michel made his debut in a 1–1 draw against Chaves, entering the match at the 68th minute.
 Five days later, Michel scored his first goal in a 4–0 win over Portimonense.

+Real Salt Lake

+On July 19, 2024, Michel returned to the United States, joining Real Salt Lake for the remainder of the 2024 season in exchange for a 2nd round 2025 MLS SuperDraft selection and $50,000 in 2026 General Allocation Money.

+HJK Helsinki

+On March 28, 2025, Michel signed with Finnish Veikkausliiga club HJK Helsinki on a two-year deal.
+On 26 April, Michel scored his first goal in Veikkausliiga, in a 3–1 home win over VPS.

 International career

 Although born in Orlando, Florida, Michel is also eligible to play for Haiti through his Haitian parentage.

 On March 12, 2019, Michel received his first call up to the Haitian national team for their final CONCACAF Nations League qualifying match against Cuba.
 However, he declined the call up.
 On May 20, 2019, Michel was added to Haiti's preliminary 2019 Gold Cup roster.

 In June 2019, Michel was called into the United States under-23 Summer Training Camp by Jason Kreis.
 In January 2021, Michel was called up to the senior United States national team for the first time for a friendly against Trinidad and Tobago but was an unused substitute.
 Michel was named to the final 20-player United States under-23 roster for the 2020 CONCACAF Men's Olympic Qualifying Championship in March 2021.